Contact us 07969 391370

 Specialist Care for Fitzpatrick IV–VI

-Skin of colour requires melanin‑safe, inflammation‑aware treatment planning.
+Skin of colour requires melanin-safe, inflammation-aware treatment planning suitable for various skin types, including sensitive skin and oily skin.

 How it behaves